not-na/particlesim-pico/README.md

 with DMA support, double-buffering and smart redrawing while waiting for the DMA controller.

+Several other modes are also supported.
+These currently include snake and Conway's Game of Life.

 ## User Interface

 The only input method currently supported are the two buttons, `SELECT` and